 Each contact type comes with different fields, according to the different kinds of data you will probably want to track.
 For example, gender only applies to individuals, not organisations or households, so the gender field is only available for Individual contact types and subtypes.

-To read more on built-in CiviCRM basic constituents fields and how to use them, please see the Contacts chapter in Organising Your Data.
+See Contacts to learn more about built-in CiviCRM basic constituents fields and how to use them.

 Information about your constituents that is specific to your organization (basic introduction to Custom Fields)¶

 Many organizations collect data specific to their mission or structure.
 Even though CiviCRM comes with fields to store basic data that all non-profits collect, similarities between non-profits end at a certain point.
 For example, your organisation may be interested in information about constituent allergies (for individuals) or service area (organizations).

 When mapping data into CiviCRM, decide if the information pertains to an individual, organization, or household.
 Additional information like "service area" only makes sense for Organizations.
-To find out how you can create custom fields, please see the Custom fields chapter in Organising Your Data.
+To find out how you can create custom fields, see the Creating Custom Fields.

 Relationships between constituents¶